kristinazvolanek/cvr-tutorial-ohbm23/README.md

 Thank you to Stefano Moia for preparing these instructions!
 If you followed setup your laptop and followed along with his tutorial in this course (see [here](https://github.com/smoia/ohbm2023noisetutorial/tree/master)), you will only need to install `phys2cvr`.

-**Note that building wxPython may take 30-45 minutes depending on your system, so plan accordingly!**
+:heavy_exclamation_mark:**Note that building wxPython may take 30-45 minutes depending on your system, so plan accordingly!**:heavy_exclamation_mark:

 # Laptop setup